simontran9/notes/adt_and_algo/adt/stack.md

 1. If the stack is not empty, retrieve the data from the head node.
 2. Update the head pointer to the next node.
+3. Unlink the old node from the linked structure.